kesiev/stampadia/docs/CODEX.md

   - **Press**: Part of the The End Of Stampadia storyline.
   - **Spaceship**: Part of the The End Of Stampadia storyline.
   - **Unluck**: It may bring you bad luck during your adventures...

+## Generator (6 items)

+- Layout
+  - **The City**: Large rooms inside, then the corridors, then mid rooms, and the starting room outside.
+  - **The Classic**: Fully randomized dungeons.
+  - **The Crossing**: Corridors inside, then the starting room, and large and mid rooms on the outside.
+  - **The Halls**: Starting room inside, then large and mid rooms, and corridors on the outside.
+  - **The Hill**: Large and mid rooms inside, then the corridors, and the starting room outside.
+  - **The Maze**: Starting room inside, then corridors and large and mid rooms on the outside.